openconfig/featureprofiles/feature/platform/transceiver/zr_logical_channels_test/README.md

         * /components/component/optical-channel/config/frequency
         * /components/component/optical-channel/config/target-output-power

-*   Each logical-channel created above must be assigned an integer value.
-These interger values can be anything as long as these do not overlap between configuration on two different ports.
+*   Each logical-channel created above must be assigned an integer value that is unique across the system.

 *   For Ethernet Logical Channel verify the following parameters are streamed:
       * logical-channel-type: PROT_ETHERNET